AitorSimona/Traverser/README.md

 ## HOW TO USE

-Create entries in Edit->ProjectSettings->InputManager.
+In github, click on Code and copy the git URL.
+Go to Unity's Package manager, and add the package through this git URL.
+Unity's package manager will automatically download the files and add them to your project.

-Unfortunately Unity's current default input manager does not allow to create entries directly from code, so you have to do this yourself .
+Unfortunately Unity's current default input manager does not allow to create entries directly from code, so you have to do this yourself.

+Create input entries in Edit->ProjectSettings->InputManager.

 Xbox-like gamepads supported